magemega/openmage-mm_cmscontentfilemode/README.md

 **TailwindCSS styles not rendered**

 If you don't see your Tailwind classes applied, make sure they are not being overridden by the CSS of your template.

 Example:

 ![css-issue](https://github.com/magemega/openmage-mm_cmscontentfilemode/assets/5071467/60bde99d-d485-42e9-97d8-2d52d58dca63)

-In this case, use `!text-white` and consider setting up a prefix like `tw-` for all Tailwind styles.
+In this case, use `!text-white` and consider to customize `tailwind.config.js` by adding a prefix `tw-` for all Tailwind styles.

+> NOTE: if you use a prefix add it after modifiers like `md:!tw-text-white`

 Screenshot
 ----------